AMEE/AMON/readme.markdown

   * **unit**: Optional string, defining the unit for the "reading".
 Units must be a valid unit as defined by the JScience library. [\[3\]](#3) [\[4\]](#4)
   * **resolution**: Optional string, defining the resolution of the "reading".
   * **accuracy**: Optional string, defining the accuracy of the "reading".
   * **period**: Required string, defining the type of "reading".
-May be one of "instant", "cumulative" or "pulse".
-Systems that implement the AMON data format should assume a default of "instant" if not supplied.
+May be one of "INSTANT", "CUMULATIVE" or "PULSE".
+Systems that implement the AMON data format should assume a default of "INSTANT" if not supplied.
   * **min**: Optional number, defining the minimum valid value for the data.
   * **max**: Optional number, defining the maximum valid value for the data.
   * **correction**: Optional boolean, defining whether a correction factor has been applied to the data.
   * **correctedUnit**: Optional string, containing the corrected unit type.
   * **correctionFactor**: Optional number, defining the correction factor applied.
   * **correctionFactorBreakdown**: Optional string, defining the process for obtaining the correction factor.
-* **measurements**: The "measurements" section defines actual data measurements from the "meter".
+* **measurements**: The "measurements" section defines actual data measurements from the "device".
 An array of zero or more sets of values.
-  * **type**: A required string, referencing a "reading" type that is defined for the "meter".
-All data measurements supplied for a "meter" *must* use a "reading" "type" that has been defined for the "meter".
+  * **type**: A required string, referencing a "reading" type that is defined for the "device".
+All data measurements supplied for a "device" *must* use a "reading" "type" that has been defined for the "device".
   * **timestamp**: RFC 3339 [\[2\]](#2) string, required.
 The date/time that the "measurement" was produced.
   * **value**: Optional number, boolean or string, being the actual "measurement" value.
   * **error**: Optional string, describing an error condition if no "value" is present.